Ecuador: Return to democracy (1979–present)

-After Correa era

-Rafael Correa's three consecutive terms (from 2007 to 2017) were followed by his former Vice President Lenín Moreno’s four years as president (2017–21).
-After being elected in 2017, President Lenin Moreno's government adopted economically liberal policies: reduction of public spending, trade liberalization, flexibility of the labour code, etc. Ecuador also left the left-wing Bolivarian Alliance for the Americas (Alba) in August 2018.
-The Productive Development Act enshrines an austerity policy, and reduces the development and redistribution policies of the previous mandate.
-In the area of taxes, the authorities aim to "encourage the return of investors" by granting amnesty to fraudsters and proposing measures to reduce tax rates for large companies.
-In addition, the government waives the right to tax increases in raw material prices and foreign exchange repatriations.
-In October 2018, the government of President Lenin Moreno cut diplomatic relations with the Maduro administration of Venezuela, a close ally of Rafael Correa.
-The relations with the United States improved significantly during the presidency of Lenin Moreno.
+Correa's three consecutive terms (from 2007 to 2017) were followed by his former Vice President Lenín Moreno's four years as president (2017–21).
+After being elected in 2017, President Moreno's government adopted economically liberal policies, such as reduction of public spending, trade liberalization, and flexibility of the labor code.
+Ecuador also left the left-wing Bolivarian Alliance for the Americas (Alba) in August 2018.
+The Productive Development Act introduced an austerity policy, and reduced the previous development and redistribution policies.
+Regarding taxes, the authorities aimed to "encourage the return of investors" by granting amnesty to fraudsters and proposing measures to reduce tax rates for large companies.
+In addition, the government waived the right to tax increases in raw material prices and foreign exchange repatriations.
+In October 2018, Moreno cut diplomatic relations with the Maduro administration of Venezuela, a close ally of Correa.
+The relations with the United States improved significantly under Moreno.
+In June 2019, Ecuador agreed to allow U.S. military planes to operate from an airport on the Galapagos Islands.
 In February 2020, his visit to Washington was the first meeting between an Ecuadorian and U.S. president in 17 years.
-In June 2019, Ecuador had agreed to allow US military planes to operate from an airport on the Galapagos Islands.

-2019 state of emergency

-A series of protests began on 3 October 2019 against the end of fuel subsidies and austerity measures adopted by President of Ecuador Lenín Moreno and his administration.
-On 10 October, protesters overran the capital Quito causing the Government of Ecuador to relocate to Guayaquil, but the government had plans to return to Quito.
-On 14 October 2019, the government restored fuel subsidies and withdrew an austerity package, meaning the end of nearly two weeks of protests.
+A series of protests began on 3 October 2019 against the end of fuel subsidies and austerity measures adopted by Moreno.
+On 10 October, protesters overran Quito, the capital, causing the Government of Ecuador to relocate temporarily to Guayaquil.
+The government eventually returned to Quito in 2019.
+On 14 October 2019, the government restored fuel subsidies and withdrew an austerity package, which ended nearly two weeks of protests.

-Presidency of Guillermo Lasso since 2021

-The 11 April 2021 election run-off vote ended in a win for conservative former banker, Guillermo Lasso, taking 52.4% of the vote compared to 47.6% of left-wing economist Andrés Arauz, supported by exiled former president, Rafael Correa.
-Previously, President-elect Lasso finished second in the 2013 and 2017 presidential elections.
-On 24 May 2021, Guillermo Lasso was sworn in as the new President of Ecuador, becoming the country's first right-wing leader in 14 years.
-However, President Lasso's party CREO Movement, and its ally the Social Christian Party (PSC) secured only 31 parliamentary seats out of 137, while the Union for Hope (UNES) of Andrés Arauz was the strongest parliamentary group with 49 seats, meaning the new president needs support from Izquierda Democrática (18 seats) and the indigenist Pachakutik (27 seats) to push through his legislative agenda.
+In the 11 April 2021 election, conservative former banker Guillermo Lasso took 52.4% of the vote, compared to 47.6% for left-wing economist Andrés Aráuz, who was supported by exiled former president Correa.
+Lasso had finished second in the 2013 and 2017 presidential elections.
+On 24 May 2021, Lasso was sworn in, becoming the country's first right-wing leader in 14 years.
+Lasso's party Creating Opportunities (CREO Movement), and its ally the Social Christian Party (PSC) won only 31 parliamentary seats out of 137, while Aráuz's Union for Hope (UNES) won 49 seats, which meant Lasso needed support from the Izquierda Democrática and the indigenist Pachakutik parties to push through his legislative agenda.